 Three hours later, I realized there were language barriers

-My victory cheer inevitably changed to stress .
+In getting my Korean phone, victory cheer inevitably changed to stress .
 More questions about my contract formed and my reference sheets was a scribbled paper and a contract written entirely in Korean.
 The numbers didn’t match the scribbles either!
 Additionally, my assumption of a basic phone plan were based thinking I had a standard number of free minutes or free provider-to-provider calls.
 In Korea, a basic plan affords you a discount on your minute-to-minute rates, unless you go with a more expensive plan which gives you free minutes and provider-to-provider calls.

 One loose thread can unravel an entire outfit.
 When it got down to it, I realized my haggling methods were flawed.